Crypto, the CLARITY Act, and the Missing Use Case

 Tyler: What's the concrete advantage of Web 3.0 (crypto) for podcasts?...
 Why is this a better podcast if it's done through web 3.0?
 Marc: Yeah, well the most obvious thing is just money.
 You... you just don't get paid.
 Tyler: ...as a percentage of GDP, they sound like really tiny advantages.
 Marc: Well, it depends on a percentage of GDP.
 Everything is tiny compared to healthcare... - Conversations with Tyler, 2022

-And on Bloomberg's Odd Lots, Sam Bankman-Fried (then the industry's most legitimized operator, soon its most famous felon) was asked how DeFi yield farming actually makes money:
+And on Bloomberg's Odd Lots, Sam Bankman-Fried — then the industry's most credible-looking figure, later its most famous felon — was asked how DeFi yield farming made any money at all:

 Sam: You start with a company that builds a box... pretend it does literally nothing.
 It's just a box.
 There's a token... given out as yield...
 X token price goes way up... and then it goes to infinity.
 And then everyone makes money.
 Matt: ...that was so much more cynical than how I would've described farming.
 You're just like, well, I'm in the Ponzi business and it's pretty good. - Odd Lots, Bloomberg, April 2022

-Six months later FTX collapsed, taking roughly $8 billion of customer money; Bankman-Fried is serving twenty-five years.
-None of these moments settles whether the technology has real uses.
-They are the floor: asked on friendly ground, by sympathetic interviewers, to make the case, the field's best advocates could not.
+Six months after that taping, FTX collapsed and took about $8 billion of customer money with it.
+Bankman-Fried is now serving twenty-five years.
+None of these moments by itself proves crypto has no real uses.
+But they set a floor.
+On friendly ground, with sympathetic interviewers, given every chance to make the case, the field's best people couldn't.

-Fifteen years is long enough to stop arguing and count.
-Take the best-funded, most-hyped project in every real-world use case crypto has claimed (supply chains, carbon offsets, identity, voting, music, gaming, storage, payments) and put one plain question to each: is it used by anyone outside the crypto bubble, legally, in a way that genuinely needs a blockchain?
+Fifteen years is long enough to stop arguing and look at the record.
+Take the best-funded, most-hyped project in every real-world use case crypto has claimed — supply chains, carbon offsets, identity, voting, music, gaming, storage, payments — and ask one thing about each: does anyone outside the crypto bubble actually use it, legally, in a way that needs a blockchain?

-Scorecard of 55 flagship crypto use cases: zero are legitimate.
+Scorecard of 149 flagship crypto projects: zero are legitimate.

 Fifty-five flagship projects, sorted by who actually uses them.
 Every project and verdict is listed in the appendix.

-Of fifty-five flagships, none pass.
-Three have real users but work by routing around the law (the subject of the next section).
-Six have real users and no need of a blockchain; a normal database would do the same job.
-Twelve genuinely work, but only for crypto itself: .eth names that resolve inside crypto wallets, a stablecoin that collateralizes crypto loans, insurance that covers crypto hacks.
-The remaining thirty-four are speculation, abandoned pilots, or dead.
-The interviews were not anomalies.
-They were the floor of a building with no upper storeys.
+None of the fifty-five pass.
+Three have real users, but they work by routing around the law (more on that in the next section).
+Six have real users and don't need a blockchain — an ordinary database would do the same work.
+Twelve genuinely do something, but only for crypto itself: .eth names that resolve inside crypto wallets, a stablecoin that backs crypto loans, insurance against crypto hacks.
+The other thirty-four are speculation, dead pilots, or just dead.
+The 2022 interviews weren't anomalies.
+They were what the floor of this industry actually looks like.

 2. What It Actually Does

-There is real use outside the bubble, and the honest list is short, and shares an awkward feature.
-Reserve-backed stablecoins move dollars across borders cheaply; where local currencies are collapsing, people use them to hold value.
-But the wire-transfer system is slow and expensive precisely because banks must run Know-Your-Customer checks, file suspicious-activity reports, and screen sanctions lists, and the Venezuelan saver using USDT is doing, mechanically, the exact same thing as a Russian oligarch evading sanctions, North Korea's Lazarus Group laundering stolen funds, a ransomware crew collecting payment, or a fentanyl-precursor supplier in Wuhan billing a US distributor.
-The blockchain does not tell them apart.
-It just removes the intermediary that was supposed to.
+There are real uses outside the bubble.
+The list is short, and the entries on it share an uncomfortable feature.
+Reserve-backed stablecoins do move dollars across borders cheaply, and in countries with collapsing currencies people genuinely use them to hold value.
+But the wire system is slow and expensive for a reason — banks have to run KYC checks, file suspicious-activity reports, and screen sanctions lists.
+The Venezuelan saver using USDT is doing the same operation, mechanically, as a Russian oligarch evading sanctions, a North Korean hacker laundering stolen funds, a ransomware crew getting paid, or a fentanyl-precursor supplier in Wuhan billing a US distributor.
+Blockchains don't tell them apart.
+They just cut out the institution that was supposed to.

-Chainalysis puts the illicit share of crypto volume in the low single digits, still tens of billions of dollars a year, and the part with the clearest product-market fit.
-Fiat banking has illicit flows too; the difference is that it has a working enforcement apparatus pointed at them, and crypto is pitched as preferable partly because it does not.
-This is why, on the scorecard, the uses closest to legitimate are the ones that route around the law.
-It is the real answer to what this is for, in dollar terms.
-And, as Part Two shows, it is the answer the bill is least able to touch.
+Chainalysis estimates the illicit share of crypto volume in the low single digits — which is still tens of billions of dollars a year, and the segment with the clearest product-market fit.
+Regular banks have illicit flows too, but they have a working enforcement system pointed at them.
+Crypto is partly pitched on the fact that it doesn't.
+That's why the uses closest to legitimate on the scorecard are the ones that route around the law.
+Measured in dollars, that's the real answer to what crypto is for.
+And as Part Two will show, it's the answer this bill can't really touch.

 3. Why the Money Came Anyway

 If the use case never arrived, why did the capital?
-Not enthusiasm: structure.
-A traditional venture bet locks up for five to ten years and pays out only when a company with real revenue goes public.
-A token launch breaks that.
-The firm buys tokens at a steep discount; the token trades publicly within months; retail pays full price; the early lockup expires; the firm sells; the exit is done: no revenue, profit, or working product required.
-The company underneath only needs a token retail will buy.
+The answer isn't enthusiasm.
+It's structure.
+A normal venture bet locks up for five to ten years and pays out only when a real, revenue-generating company goes public.
+A token launch sidesteps all that.
+The firm buys tokens at a steep discount.
+Within months they're trading publicly.
+Retail buyers pay full price.
+When the early lockup expires, the firm sells.
+The exit is done — no revenue, profit, or working product needed.
+The company underneath only has to produce a token retail buyers will buy.

-So the use case never had to exist.
-It only had to be plausibly described while the launch was marketed.
-Andreessen Horowitz raised crypto funds of $300M (2018), $515M (2020), $2.2B (2021), and $4.5B (2022); across that arc the operative question was never whether the technology worked, only whether retail would buy the next token.
-The people publicly evangelizing crypto's promise were, in their own models, indifferent to whether it came true.
-McCormick the explainer wrote the optimistic essays; McCormick the investor, on tape, conceded he had never thought the mortgage case through.
-The proselytizing was the wrapper.
-And the firms that profited from the mechanism are now the largest donors to the political vehicle in Part Two.
+So the use case never had to actually exist.
+It just had to sound plausible while the launch was being marketed.
+Andreessen Horowitz raised crypto funds of $300M in 2018, $515M in 2020, $2.2B in 2021, and $4.5B in 2022.
+Across that whole run, the question that mattered wasn't whether the technology worked.
+It was whether retail would buy the next token.
+The people publicly evangelizing crypto's promise didn't really need it to come true, in their own financial models.
+McCormick the explainer wrote the optimistic essays.
+McCormick the investor admitted on tape that he'd never thought the mortgage case through.
+The evangelism was the marketing wrapper.
+And the firms that profited from this machine are now the biggest donors to the political operation in Part Two.

 4. The Wreckage

-If the use cases are narrow, the failure record is not.
-Since 2021 the writer Molly White has logged crypto's disasters; by May 2026 the running total of money lost to hacks, scams, and collapses is about eighty-one billion dollars.
-It falls into a handful of recurring shapes, and each is worth holding in mind, because Part Two should be judged on how many of them it would actually have stopped.
+The use cases may be narrow, but the failure record isn't.
+Since 2021, Molly White has been logging crypto's disasters; her running total as of May 2026 is about $81 billion lost to hacks, scams, and collapses.
+The losses come in a few recurring shapes.
+Worth keeping each in mind — because Part Two is fairly judged on how many of them it actually would have prevented.

-Centralized exchanges and lenders that simply lost customer money, including FTX (~$8.7B), Genesis (~$5.1B), Celsius, Voyager, BlockFi, are the largest category: a company shows your balance on a website while quietly spending the actual coins.
-The TerraUSD de-peg erased $40 billion of market value in days (the cash actually paid in was a few billion) and cascaded through the lenders holding it.
-Bridge hacks (Axie's $625M, stolen by Lazarus and laundered through DeFi) proved smart-contract pools the most exploitable structure in the field.
-Rug pulls and foreign exit scams (Africrypt ~$3.6B, Thodex ~$2B) took much of the rest, with a recovery rate near zero.
+The biggest category is centralized exchanges and lenders that simply lost customer money: FTX (~$8.7B), Genesis (~$5.1B), Celsius, Voyager, BlockFi.
+The pattern is that the company shows you a balance on a website while quietly spending the actual coins.
+The TerraUSD de-peg wiped out $40 billion of market value in days — though only a few billion in real cash had been paid in — and rolled through everyone holding it.
+Bridge hacks like Axie's $625M (stolen by North Korea's Lazarus Group and laundered through DeFi) showed that smart-contract pools are the most exploitable structure in the field.
+Rug pulls and foreign exit scams (Africrypt ~$3.6B, Thodex ~$2B) account for most of the rest, with recovery rates near zero.

-One failure is structural rather than episodic, and it is the one that matters most for the bill.
-Tether's USDT (roughly $190 billion outstanding, and the dominant settlement medium for the sanctions-evading flows above) has never had a full audit.
-For its entire history it has published quarterly attestations: a point-in-time snapshot, not the going-concern examination an audit performs.
-Mazars quit the work in 2022; a Big Four engagement announced in 2026 has produced no report.
+One failure isn't a single episode but a structural pattern, and it's the one that matters most for what the bill can do.
+Tether's USDT — about $190 billion in circulation, and the main settlement currency for the sanctions-evading flows mentioned earlier — has never had a full audit.
+For its entire history Tether has put out quarterly attestations: a snapshot of one moment in time, not the going-concern examination an actual audit produces.
+Mazars walked away in 2022.
+A Big Four firm announced an engagement in 2026 and still hasn't produced anything.

 Tether: a roughly $190B token whose reserves have never been fully audited.